|

 Sudden Death didn't deserve anything

-more than this kind of basic accompaniment.
-Debney certainly has offered
+more than this kind of basic orchestral accompaniment.
+Debney certainly

-pointing to tired structures from other action scores.
-You often hear
+its individual elements pointing to tired structures from other action

-similarly poor projects at the same time.
-For
+was in for similarly poor projects at the time.
+In

 Sudden Death,

-Debney's themes are stale and limp, stated without resolve in a handful
+Debney's main theme is rather stale and limp, stated without much

-the personality of the score, striking the ominous tones at the outset
+represent the personality of the score, striking the ominous tones at

-of the film and providing thunderous contributions to the action
+the outset of the story and providing thunderous contributions to the

-rhythms.
-A variety of light percussion and high range metallic,
+action rhythms.
+A variety of light percussion and high-range metallic,

 synthetic sounds present the predictable rhythmic base for "Finding the